scubajorgen/TOP25OziGenerator/README.md

 Enclosed in the download package from PDOK is an Excel file (_/TOP25raster_GEOTIFF_[month]_[year]\TOP25raster_Produktinformatie\Bladnaam_nummer_coord 25000.xls_) containing an overview of the enclosed maps together with the coordinates covered by the map.
 The tool will this information and a .map template to generate the .map files.

-During the process the Rijksdriehoeks coordinates are converted to the regular WGS84 in the moving map section.
+During the process the Rijksdriehoeks coordinates are used for the map calibration.
+However, for the moving map section, the Rijksdriehoeks coordinates are converted to the regular WGS84 coordinates.
 This section is used by OZI Mapmerge a.o.
+By having this section right OZI Mapmerge of the maps result in proper aligned merged maps.

 ## Building
 Build the tool with maven: